phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

     - "myrandomdomain.net" comes with additional attack surface and things you can configure incorrectly
       - potentially leading to domain take over or attackers imporsonating you in other ways
     - if your provider doesn't allow unlimited custom domain email addresses, you won't be able to send mails from a majority of aliases (easily)
       - e.g. customer service might reject requests not coming from your actual account email
+- some anti-malware software come with plugins for email clients like Thunderbird to enhance e.g. protection against phishing that's often missing in consumer email solutions

 #### Privacy